-- Satisfactory score (a minimum of 500 on both verbal and quantitative sections) on Graduate Record Exam (GRE) taken within five years.
+- Satisfactory score (at or above the 50th percentile for quantitative and qualitative sections) on Graduate Record Exam (GRE) taken within five years.

 - Satisfactory completion (C or better) of the following pre-requisite coursework (course syllabi must be submitted to the Program Director with the application):

 - Minimum content requirements: Human anatomy with study of skeletons, models, and anatomical preparations.